julienduroure/BleRiFa/_tools/2016-05-24-tool_extragroups.md

 # Clickable name

 When you activate this feature, the name of the group (in the list) is clickable.
 You can decide what operator will be used.
-Two solutions about the modeœ:
+Two solutions about the mode:
 *  You can decide what mode will be used when you click (and no modifier keys are enabled)
   ![][20]
 *  You can choose to use same events than legacy operator (the one available on icon)